frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-designMethodology.md

 ## Project Overview

-So far, you've worked on modeling FRC components in isolation.
-In Stage 1B, you'll dive right into robot design.
-In this project, you will be designing a swerve drivebase using COTS swerve modules.
-You will be introduced to a design workflow that will be applied to all future projects.
+So far, you've worked on CAD fundamentals through courses and FRC-relevant exercises, but haven't done anything within a larger context.
+In Stage 1B, you'll dive right into designing for a real robot.
+In this project, you will be designing a swerve drivebase while being introduced to a design workflow that will be applied to all future projects.

+1. Learn the basics of top-down design and mastersketching
+2. Model a swerve drivebase using COTS swerve modules
+3. Create a top-level assembly and insert a pre-modeled mechanism (1678's 2023 elevator and manipulator)

 Even if you've already CADed a drivetrain the past, this guide serves as an excellent introduction to the **top-down master sketch** design methodology.

-To begin, you'll be modeling a swerve drivebase.
-Then, you'll create a top level robot assembly and insert a pre modeled mechanism (1678's 2023 scoring mechanism).

 <center><img src="\img\design-guide\stage1b\FullAssy.png" style="width:100%"></center>
-<center>*Final robot assembly.*</center>
+<center>*Swerve drivebase with pre-modeled mechanism*</center>

 As with previous exercises, the finished project is available for reference [here](https://cad.onshape.com/documents/6c6044229091a87cf359270b/w/ed9648f0c04c639a2561615a/e/67a7ed0c6038787281325a51).
 If you need help, please feel free to ask on the Discord!